Cats and dogs with kidney disease need special nutrition. Learn the 4 principles of managing kidney disease through diet.

 The 4 Major Principles of Managing Kidney Disease

 1. Protein Restriction:

 Most people familiar with kidney disease hear that protein restriction is essential for treatment.
 The truth is that while protein does not directly affect the progression of the disease, it does have other unwanted side effects.

 When too much protein is present, the kidney cannot appropriately get rid of nitrogen, which is then turned into a product called urea.
 Your veterinarian may note that your dog or cat’s blood urea nitrogen (BUN) is high.
 This can be due to causes other than kidney problems, but it does indicate that your pet may have kidney disease.

-Unfortunately over-the-counter dog and cat foods will not be appropriate since they supply levels of protein for a healthy adult dog or cat.
+Unfortunately, over-the-counter dry dog foods and cat foods will not be appropriate since they supply levels of protein for a healthy adult dog or cat.
 For a dog with kidney disease, protein intake should be about 1/2 of what's in typical food.
 Cats with kidney disease should have about 1/4 to 1/3 the amount that's in typical food.

 2. Phosphorus Restriction: